 Yet beautiful people don’t just happen.
 They are the ones others don’t take the time to discover.
 They are the ones who often feel abandoned and lonely themselves.

 The most beautiful people are those who have known defeat, suffering, struggle, and loss but got up every time and kept going.

 These are the people who have an appreciation, sensitivity, and understanding of life, which fills them with compassion, gentleness, and deep loving concern.

 They are the ones who try their hardest to make others happy because they know what it’s like to feel absolutely worthless and they don’t want anyone else to feel that.

 The most beautiful people are others-centered.

 They work hard and tirelessly.
 They encourage and build up.
 They are fun, inspiring, and strong.
 They are good-hearted and kind-spirited.

 Each of them deserves the world but every day chooses to serve those around them.

 A Handful of the Beautiful People I Am Beyond Privileged to Know

 Caleb Russo, for how he lifts others up. –> You love those around you so well.
-It is common for you to call your community “beautiful people” and hence have inspired the title of this post.
+It is common for you to call your community “beautiful people” and hence inspired the original title of this post.